Ideal Social Gas: Emergent Thermodynamic Observables in an Effective Model of Social Dynamics: Introduction

 This seemingly paradoxical observation is also encountered in physics, where there is a natural divide between the microscopic and macroscopic scales.
 One can find a particular example in how thermodynamical phenomena emerge from a mechanical description of particles, along with some statistical considerations in what is called \emph{statistical mechanics}.

-Hence, such a statistical approach may be explored in the case of social phenomena.
+Hence, a statistical treatment may provide a useful phenomenological framework for describing collective social behavior through emergent macroscopic variables.
 That is precisely the purpose of this work.
-In fact, this analogy has been used in \cite{p96} to illustrate an assumption about the transition between individual and social behaviors.
-In turn, such an analogy requires a description of individual behavior analogous to the mechanics of particles.
+However, note that this analogy was already proposed in \cite{p96}.
+This, in turn, requires a description of individual behavior analogous to the mechanics of particles.
 This has already been done in \cite{m24}.
 A brief recount of the results is presented in Section \ref{Particles} of this work.

 Departing from that previous work, here we are interested in making some assumptions that allow us to obtain an initial model that, even if simple, allows us to describe general features of social systems.
 This reasoning is presented in Section \ref{Gases}, where the partition function is introduced along with the workhorse model of the rest of this article: particles with mass functions that are quadratic with respect to its position.